Neurotoxin0/OpenWrt/README_EN.md

 |XunLei Accelerator|-|
 |ZeroTier|Virtual-Lan Software|

-- Update every 24 hours, support auto-update when source codes are being published or altered
+- Update every 24 hours
-- Releases & WorkFlows will be kept with the 7 latest versions (2 weeks)
+- Releases & WorkFlows will be kept with the 30 latest versions (1 month)

 ----